Integrate Systems with a Transform

 - Include Generated Code

-- Use Dockerfile Upload
+- Use Local Dockerfile

-- Copy the code provided below into a plain text file named "Dockerfile"
+- Copy the code provided below

-- Upload Dockerfile
+- Click Close Dockerfile

 Click to view Dockerfile code